 When you begin to add the oil, the mix in the bottom of the food processor is a dark yellow (thanks to the yolks and mustard).
 As you add the oil, in a very slow, very thin stream, the oil and egg yolks gradually emulsify and the dark yellow starts to lighten as the mayonnaise thickens.
 This lightening process is the emulsification taking place.
 The more oil you add, the thicker it gets.
 I have occasionally become so engrossed in adding the oil that I’ve forgotten to stop now and again to check it for thickness, and have ended up with something that can be carved like butter!
 On this occasion I stopped on time, with a nice, soft texture to which I added chopped herbs to the food processor and gave it a good pulse.

 If, after tasting, you find that you want to add more lemon juice or wine vinegar to add a bit more acidity, just be aware (the second trick) that this will loosen the emulsion, so unless it was already very stiff, you may have to add more oil.
 You can also add salt to help thicken it up (the third and final trick).
-Do this incrementally so that it is no over-salty, and keep tasting as you do it, but it works.
+Do this incrementally so that it is not over-salty, and keep tasting as you do it, but it works.

-You can use any herbs that you like, of course (parsley, spring onions, chives and dill are all good options), but I have recently discovered that lovage and coriander, both strong, highly aromatic herbs, go superbly together in some contexts.
+You can use any herbs that you like, of course (parsley, spring onions, chives and dill are all good options, and tarragon is terrific), but I have recently discovered that lovage and coriander, both strong, highly aromatic herbs, go superbly together in some contexts.
 I’ve always been a fan of coriander in egg mayonnaise, ever since buying a gourmet sandwich in a Turkish café on Leather Lane, near where I worked in Clerkenwell (London), but the idea of lobbing in some lovage was new, and I was so pleased when it worked so well.
 Lovage is very powerful so be a bit careful with it.
 In the mayonnaise, the flavour of the herbs is brought out by the lemon juice (or vinegar if using that instead) in the mayo.

 To prevent the top forming a skin, I store my mayo in the fridge with the clingfilm actually resting on the surface until it is needed.
 An hour before I am ready to assemble the ham horn, I take the mayonnaise out of the fridge and let it come to room temperature.
 This is because it becomes more solid in the fridge, and at room temperature it loosens back to the original texture that it had when scooped out of the mini processor.
 Just before assembly I peel the egg, chop it up and stir it into the mayo.